 Living Donor Liver Transplants

-The liver is the only solid organ that can grow and regenerate in both the donor and recipient.
-This allows living adult donors to donate a portion of their liver.
-The donated portion is replaced by new, fully-functioning liver tissue within six to eight weeks.
+The liver is the only solid organ that can grow and regenerate.
+Living Donor Liver Transplant (LDLT) is a procedure in which a healthy, living person donates a portion of his or her liver to another person.
+The donated portion is replaced by new, fully-functioning tissue within six to eight weeks.

-According to Scientific Registry of Transplant Recipients (SRTR) data from January 2012, children that underwent a living donor transplant had a 100 percent one year post-transplant survival rate.
+According to Scientific Registry of Transplant Recipients (SRTR) data from December 2015, children that underwent a living donor transplant had a 100% one-year post-transplant survival rate.

 Combined Solid Organ Transplants